 - Prescribes a system of supports and interventions based on performance.

-The high-level theory of action behind accountability systems is that improvement occurs by incentivizing the right kinds of actions, shining a light on areas where improvement is needed, and providing targeted supports to those areas (Perie, 2007; Landl et al, 2016).
+The high-level theory of action behind improving accountability systems is that it occurs by incentivizing the right kinds of actions, shining a light on areas where improvement is needed, and providing targeted supports to those areas (Perie, 2007; Landl et al, 2016).
 That theory of action may sound straightforward enough, but this simplistic portrayal is built on scores of assumptions and a vast network of actions and interactions.

-We think accountability systems can play a role in an overall plan to promote student success, but it would be misplaced to regard an accountability system as a holistic prescription for education reform.
+We think improving accountability systems can play a role in an overall plan to promote student success, but it would be misplaced to regard an accountability system as a holistic prescription for education reform.
 Accountability systems may highlight goals and benchmarks and provide some useful information to guide actions, but real educational progress has always been and continues to be pegged to the practice of teaching and learning that occurs daily in classrooms.
 In the best case, accountability systems can help focus initiatives, direct resources, and otherwise create the conditions for quality teaching and learning.

-Accountability may be necessary, but it’s far from sufficient.
+Improving accountability may be necessary, but it’s far from sufficient.

 Is This Promise Unfulfilled?